conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

    ![Click Connection String](media/vstu_azure-configure-easy-tables-image9.1.png)

-1. Back at the Add data connection blade, the text "MS_TableConnectionString" should no longer be in italics.
+1. Back at the Add data connection blade, the text **MS_TableConnectionString** should no longer be in italics.
 Click **OK** and give Azure a few minutes to create the new data connection.
 A notification will arrive when the process is complete.

    ![Click OK](media/vstu_azure-configure-easy-tables-image9.2.png)